Guptaditi62/Digital-Clock/README.md

 # Digital-Clock
-This clock tells you the exact time
+This is my first ever project.
+This digital clock tells you the exact time.